jpuri/rustoli/Articles/declarative_macros.md

   - `sep` is optional separator `;` and `,` are common.
   - `rep` is required repeat controller, it can be either `*` or `+`.

 - Both matcher and transcriber can contain literal tokens which are matched exactly.
 Anything not starting with a `$` is literal.
-For instance `fn`, `&self` here is literal
+For instance `fn`, `&self` here are literal

   `test! { fn get_x(&self) -> u32; }` will match macro